We Set temperature=0 and GPT-4 Still Gave Different Answers — Our Entire CI Pipeline Broke

 Lessons

-temperature=0is not determinism — it's greedy.
+temperature=0 is not determinism, it's greedy.
 Greedy decoding on a non-frozen model is not reproducible.
-Never build a pipeline that requires identical LLM output across runs.- Never use rolling model aliases in production.
+Never build a pipeline that requires identical LLM output across runs.

-gpt-4-turbo-preview,gpt-4o,claude-3-5-sonnet-latest— all of these can change under you without notice.
+Never use rolling model aliases in production. gpt-4-turbo-preview, gpt-4o, claude-3-5-sonnet-latest, all of them can change under you without notice.
 Pin to dated snapshots.
-Test before updating. - Log
+Test before updating.

-system_fingerprinton every call.
-It's the only way to know if the model behind your API call changed between two runs. - For high-stakes decisions, use self-consistency (majority vote).
+For high-stakes decisions, use self-consistency (majority vote).
 Three independent calls with a 2/3 threshold is more reliable than one call with any temperature setting.

-- If engineers start re-running CI to get a different answer, your pipeline is broken.
-Non-determinism that developers learn to work around doesn't show up in your error metrics — it shows up in lost trust.
+If engineers start re-running CI to get a different answer, your pipeline is broken.
+Non-determinism that developers learn to work around doesn't show up in your error metrics.
+It shows up in lost trust.